-There’s always going to be someone that is better off and worse off, just like there’s always going to be judgement that isn’t productive.
-Negative judgement (of yourself/others) and evolution cannot coexist.
+There’s always going to be someone that is better off and worse off, just like there’s always going to be judgment that isn’t productive.
+Negative judgment (of yourself/others) and evolution cannot coexist.

 I choose to evolve.
 I know you do too or you wouldn’t be reading this right now.

 So, with that intention, I want to share with you how to turn your life around when you feel irreparably damaged and like all hope is lost.